zuozhenggh/learning-library/solutions-library/peoplesoft-move-improve/provision-cm/provision-cm.md

     ![](./images/apikeys.png "")

-    - Copy all the content from the text editor and keep it in your clipboard to paste it in the OCI console.
+    - Copy ALL the content from the text editor (including the beginning and ending "---") and keep it in your clipboard to paste it in the OCI console.

 2. In a browser, launch the OCI console.
 Login as **User01**.
 After you are successfully logged in, click on the **profile button on top right**.
 Click on your user name - **User01**.
-   (Refer to Lab 200 for details on how to login as User01.)
+   (Refer to Lab 1 for details on how to login as User01.)

     ![](./images/api.png "")